kubernetes/enhancements/keps/sig-storage/3476-volume-group/README.md

 * **Can the feature be disabled once it has been enabled (i.e. can we rollback the enablement)?**
   Yes.
-All VolumeGroup and VolumeGroupSnapshot API objects need to be deleted before this feature can be truly disabled.
+In order to disable this feature once it has been enabled, we first need to make sure that all VolumeGroup and VolumeGroupSnapshot API objects are deleted.
+Then the new controllers for VolumeGroup and VolumeGroupSnapshot can be stopped/removed, and external-provisioner sidecar and external-snapshotter controller/sidecar can be downgraded to a version without this feature.

 * **What happens if we reenable the feature if it was previously rolled back?**
   We will be able to create new VolumeGroup and VolumeGroupSnapshot API objects again.